7 BTS Songs for Better Mental Health – Musicians Sans Frontières

 Well, it took 7 boys from South Korea to bust all myths that I had clung to – BTS!

 However, this is not about the “boy-band” BTS who has conquered the world of music – winning awards and fans alike or their journey to global recognition and fame.
-This is about 7 songs that opened not just my ears to unintelligible lyrics, but broadened my language-constricted narrow mind as well.
-Through their songs, they speak their minds and these songs speak of their inner struggle, self-doubts and healing.
+This is about 7 bts songs about mental health that opened not just my ears to unintelligible lyrics but broadened my language-constricted narrow mind as well.
+Through their songs, they speak their minds and these songs speak of their inner struggle, self-doubts, depression, and healing.

 This is a solo by Jeon Jungkook aka JK.
 This song is about how he, the youngest member who was only 15 at the time of their debut, made it through because of his Hyungs (elder brothers).
 The song also speaks about the struggles the older members have endured.

 This is a candid song about the group’s journey that began with a small-time agency in a smaller dormitory.
 This song speaks candidly about their inner self-doubts, how they were shamed and criticised and how they kept their heads high.

 This song speaks about everyone around labelling them – artist / idol, and how they do not care about the labels.
 They will be who they are and nothing or nobody can “…stop me loving myself”.

 Suga (Min Yoongi) raps about the darker side of the fame and popularity he so aspired to achieve and has achieved.
 This is an introspective number that speaks about doubts and unanswered questions that follow one even at the top.
 “Don’t let me shine, Don’t let me down, Don’t let me fly…”

 Related Article: 6 FREE MEDICINES FOR YOUR MENTAL HEALTH

 A solo by Kim Seokjin aka Jin silenced his critics who (still) doubt his singing ability.
 This is a song about self-acceptance and how all that matters in this world is loving oneself.